Cameron Rahles-Rahbula

-Cameron Rahles-Rahbula (born 9 July 1983) is a former Paralympic alpine skier from Australia.
+Cameron Rahles-Rahbula (born 9 July 1983) is an Australian former Paralympic alpine skier.
 He won two bronze medals at the 2010 Winter Paralympics in Vancouver.
-He represented Australia in four Paralympics, stating with the 2002 Winter Paralympics in Salt Lake City and the 2006 Winter Paralympics in Torino.
+He represented Australia in four Paralympics, stating with the 2002 Winter Paralympics in Salt Lake City and the 2006 Winter Paralympics in Turin.
 He did not compete in any events at the 2014 Winter Paralympics in Sochi due to knee and ankle injuries sustained during the warm up for the downhill event of the Games but carried the Australian flag (albeit on crutches) in the Parade of Nations at the Opening Ceremony.
 He also won two gold medals and a silver medal at the 2004 IPC Alpine Skiing World Championships in Wildschönau, Austria, and a gold and a bronze medal at the 2009 World Championships in Jeongseon, Korea.
 He retired after the Sochi Games.

 Personal

 Cameron Rahles-Rahbula was born in Camperdown, Victoria, on 9 July 1983.
 He was diagnosed with osteosarcoma, a rare form of bone cancer at the age of 12 and after unsuccessful chemotherapy had his left leg amputated above the knee at the age of 14.
 He attended a weekend ski camp at Mount Buller organised by Challenge, a children's cancer support network two weeks after his amputation.
 Within three days, he was able to ski by himself and this was the start of his Paralympic skiing career.

 Rahles-Rahbula attended Geelong Grammar School.
 He went to Timbertop, for a year, where intense physical training — running, hiking and other outdoor programs — are required.
 At university, he studied physiotherapy at the University of Melbourne and currently works as a physiotherapist.

 He married Emily Jansen on 4 December 2010.
-Jansen had become Australia's first female Paralympic skier when she competed at the 2006 Winter Paralympics in Torino.
+Jansen had become Australia's first female Paralympic skier when she competed at the 2006 Winter Paralympics in Turin.
 They have two sons named Archie and Finn.

-In 2023, Rahles-Rahbula was accused of deliberately filming a Geelong Grammar student while she was topless and receiving treatment.
-Rahles-Rahbula defended himself by saying that his phone accidentally activated during the session and he never intended to record the video.
+In 2023, Rahles-Rahbula was found guilty of recording a private activity without consent and attempting to produce child abuse material after covertly filming a topless 17-year old student during a treatment session at Geelong Grammar School.
+Magistrate Simon Guthrie, sitting in the Geelong Magistrates Court, rejected claims that the video started by accident.
+Magistrate Guthrie did not record a criminal conviction, instead placing Rahles-Rahbula on a two-year adjourned undertaking and ordering him to pay a $5000 fine.
+His physiotherapy registration with the Physiotherapy Board of Australia has been suspended.